Information and helpful tips to support our dedicated Breeder Custodians.

-GDB's Breeding Department staff with their pet dogs, pictured from left to right: Sharon Kret, Heather Power, Jenna Bullis, Erica Loukides, Meghan Fraser, and Carol Simmons (not pictured: Lynna Feng).
+GDB's Breeding Department staff with their pet dogs, pictured from left to right: Heather Power, Jenna Bullis, Erica Loukides, Meghan Fraser, and Carol Simmons.

 Originally from Fremont, CA, Jenna graduated from San Diego State University with a B.A. in psychology with an emphasis in animal behavior.
 She joined GDB in 1997 and spent her first 14 years as a Guide Dog Mobility Instructor training dogs and clients.

-Jenna manages the breeding colony and oversees the on-campus early puppy development program and works with other service schools around the world by sharing and exchanging breeding stock and genetic material; she also frequently consults with other service dog programs on breeding and early socialization topics.
+Jenna manages the breeding colony and works with other service schools around the world by sharing and exchanging breeding stock and genetic material; she also frequently consults with other service dog programs on breeding and early socialization topics.
 In this capacity she represents GDB at international seminars and conferences.

 Jenna has been active as a breeder and competitor in AKC events since the early 90s.
-She handles her own dogs in the conformation ring and regularly trains and titles in Agility, Obedience, Rally and Water Work.
-When not training dogs, Jenna enjoys photography and adventure/international travel with her husband.
+She handles her own Portugues Water Dogs in the conformation ring and regularly trains and titles in Agility, Obedience, Rally and Water Work.
+When not training dogs, Jenna enjoys photography, tennis, and adventure/international travel with her husband.

 Carol Simmons – Breeding Colony Supervisor